 •Contingent comprehensive and collision up to the actual cash value of your car, with a $2,500 deductible

 You can see that while you’re on the app and waiting for a ride request, the insurance provided by your TNC is limited to liability coverage.
-That means if you’re hurt or your car is damaged in an accident during this phase, you’re responsible for those expenses.
+That means if you’re hurt, or your car is damaged in an accident during that phase, you’re responsible for those expenses.